dareneiri/positconf2023/README.md

-# positconf2023
+# Opinionated Thoughts About Logging in R

-Supplementary information associated with talk presented at Posit::Conf(2023)
+This repo contains supplementary information associated with a talk presented at Posit::Conf(2023), titled "Why You Should Add Logging To Your Code"